-- In case you need a substitute to the tile on the final plans – Double check with your designer first to ensure the tiles/pavers that you want to buy are suitable for your pool or alfresco.
+- In case you need a tile to replace the ones included in the final plans – Double check with your designer first to ensure the tiles/pavers that you want to buy are suitable for your pool or alfresco.
 You can also get the tile retailer’s opinion.
 Ask if the tile delivers the same benefits as the tile on the original plan.

 - Be careful when dealing with natural stone – Stones like marble, sandstone, and basalt look great in outdoor spaces, but these are very porous.
 These need extra TLC when you install them in high-moisture, wet, and high-traffic areas.
 Seal these to protect them from dirt, oil, and water.

 - Commit to regular maintenance – You need to reseal the tiles annually to keep them in good condition.
 Use a high-quality sealant with water-repellent properties.
 This is to protect the tiles from the elements.